AimRT/AimRT/document/sphinx-en/tutorials/quick_start/installation_cpp.md

   include(GetTBB)
   include(GetAsio)
   ```
-- If ROS-related features are included when compiling AimRT, you also need to reference some ROS packages introduced during AimRT installation, e.g.:
+- If ROS-related features are included when compiling AimRT, you also need to reference some ROS packages introduced during AimRT installation, for example:
   ```cmake
   find_package(ros2_plugin_proto REQUIRED)
   ```
-- Finally, find aimrt via find_package:
+- Finally, use find_package to locate aimrt:
   ```cmake
   find_package(aimrt REQUIRED)
   ```